How to File an Insurance Claim

 The policyholder will then be compensated by the third party’s insurer or the matter can be taken to the Small Claims Court or the Magistrates Court.
 The policyholder must be truthful and his/her account of the story leading to claim must be consistent all the time.
 If the claim is successful, the insurer will pay for the repairs or replace the vehicle.

-Fill in and submit the form on this page to get your one free car insurance quote
+Fill in and submit the form on this page to get a personal car insurance quote now

 All info was correct at time of publishing